davidwernerhh/manager-manual/README.md

 Embrace your key responsibilities of managing a cross-functional, multi-cultural engineering team.
 Develop the people, use their unique skills and coach them on personal and tech topics.

 - Please have weekly 1:1s with your direct reports.
 In those 1:1s, please be explicit about your reports’ career progression, the feedback you have for them, the context from the greater org as you have it, and coaching as they work through problems.
+You can also expect regular “skip level” 1:1s where I’ll chat with your direct reports.
 - Please demonstrate a healthy work-life balance to your team.
 Please do not send emails/Slack messages far outside of work hours to your team; if you do need to for some reason, please make it clear to your team that it’s an unusual circumstance.
 - Hiring is probably the most crucial job of yours.
 It is better to leave a position open than to hire a person that is wrong for the position.
 Assemble the best team possible.
 - Develop a high empathy and understanding of the needs and personalities of people who report to you.